-Students are assigned a specific Pathways Programme at the start of the Sixth Form and this includes tailored PSCHEE with external providers, talks from former students and university representatives and regular one-to-one meetings with a Student Progress Tutor.
+Students are assigned a specific Pathways Programme at the start of the Sixth Form and this includes tailored support with external providers, talks from former students and university representatives and regular one-to-one meetings with a Student Progress Tutor.
 This enables students to consider their future options early, to take advantage of the opportunities presented and to develop the skills and experiences most relevant to their career goals.

-Students gain valuable employment skills at our annual two-day enterprise conference and complete a week's work experience at the end of Year 12, with some students opting to do this through volunteering on Year 9 camp, working alongside NHGS staff.
+Students gain valuable employment skills and complete a week's work experience at the end of the Lower 6th, with some students opting to do this through volunteering on Year 9 camp, working alongside NHGS staff.

 Students also take part in a full careers guidance programme provided by the Calderdale Careers Service.
-This is supported by a variety of presentations and events, hosted by the school, designed to highlight both university and apprenticeship opportunities.
-A UCAS evening and an Apprenticeships evening for parents so they too can gain an insight into the options available following post-16 study.
+This is supported by a UCAS evening and an Apprenticeships evening for parents so they too can gain an insight into the options available following post-16 study.